qihongl/learn-hippo/README.md

     ├── demo.py                                 # a demo for Code Ocean
     ├── eval-group.py                           # evaluate a group of models
-    ├── exp_tz.py                               # definition of the Twilight Zone experiment by Chen et al. 2016 ├── train-sl.py                             # train the model
-    ├── vis-data.py                             # visualize some basic results
+    ├── exp_tz.py                               # definition of the Twilight Zone experiment by Chen et al. 2016 ├── train-sl.py                             # train the model on the event prediction task ├── train-sl-after.py                       # train the postgating model on the event prediction task ├── train-spa2-pe.py                        # train the model on the paired associate learning task ├── vis-compare-encpol.py                   # compute the performance of different encoding policies ├── vis-cosine-sim.py                       # visualize the cosine similarity between cell state and memories over time ├── vis-data.py                             # visualize the basic results
-    ├── vis-inpt-by-schematicity.py             # visualize the effect of schema level on input gate values (see simulation 9)
+    ├── vis-data-after.py                       # visualize the basic results for the postgating model ├── vis-inpt-by-schematicity.py             # visualize the effect of schema level on input gate values (see simulation 9)
     ├── vis-isc.py                              # visualize the ISC analysis
     ├── vis-policy-adjustment.py                # visualize the how the model adjusts its policy according to the penalty level
-    └── vis-policy-diff.py                      # visualize the how the model models trained in different penalty levels respond differently
+    ├── vis-policy-diff.py                      # visualize the how the model models trained in different penalty levels respond differently
+    ├── vis-policy-adj-similarity.py
+    └──vis-spa2.py

 ```

 ## Replicate the simulation results - general guidelines